wp-plugins/cuusoo-list/readme.txt

 None yet...

 == Changelog ==

+= 1.3.2 =
+* Corrected a typo: the correct key to use for the difference in supporters is 'diff', not 'difference'.
+* No difference in the number of supporters is represented by 0, not two dashes.

 = 1.3.1 =
 * Better plugin deactivation handling: only the events for fetching project data should be removed.
 Project data now